top of page

 Breaking Boundaries

 “Push the envelope” means to go beyond accepted limits—often through bold innovation or risk-taking.
-The phrase comes from aviation, where test pilots would push an aircraft to the edge of its flight envelope—the range of speed, altitude, and maneuverability considered safe.
+The phrase comes from aviation, where test pilots would push an aircraft to the edge of its flight envelope which is the range of speed, altitude, and maneuverability considered safe.

 The “envelope” here refers to engineering boundaries.
 Pushing it meant flying under extreme conditions to test what a plane (and pilot) could handle.